MaterializeInc/materialize/doc/developer/platform/reconciliation.md

   For example, when reading a Kafka topic, we create a new topic name each time we instantiate the source.
   This is incorrect because we bind an existing identifier to a new definition.

+### Interpreting commands

+The command protocol exposes the following verbs to communicate state updates from the controller to a storage instance.
+For each, we describe the associated action applied by CR.
+* `CreateSources`: For each source, start tracking its frontier.
+Lookup existing sources by its `GlobalId` and remember the source if it is new.
+If the identifier is bound, assert that the existing source is identical to the new definition.
+* `AllowCompaction`: Stop tracking a source if the controller permits compaction to the empty frontier.
+  Forward command as-is, since this command is idempotent.
+* `Append`: Filter out all appends to a source that have a timestamp less than the source's frontier.
+Forward the rest.
+  * NOTE: as discussed above, this doesn't currently work for all appends, specifically initialization appends.

 ## Response reconciliation

 TODO: This section needs expanding.